Keith - Mt Gambier - Pt MacDonnell

 Photo taken: January 2005.

 Riddoch Highway (Stewart Tce) southbound approaching the junction with Wimmera Highway (Smith St) & Lucindale Rd, Naracoorte.
-The level crossing is for the Wolsely-Mt Gambier railway line which is undergoing reconstruction and gauge-conversion in 2009.
+Note the missing C240 route marker for the left turn.

 Photo taken: January 2005.

 Riddoch Highway northbound approaching the junction with Wimmera Highway (Smith St) & Lucindale Rd, Naracoorte.
-Note the newer sign which includes the Riddoch Highway name plate but omits A66.
+Note the newer sign which includes the Riddoch Highway name plate but omits A66 and C240.

 Photo taken: January 2005.

-Riddoch Highway (Deviation Rd) southbound approaching the junction with Penola Rd on the southern side of Naracoorte.
-Penola Road was the original route through Naracoorte prior to the construction of the present route which skirts the western edge of the township.
+Old and new AD signs southeastbound on Riddoch Highway (Deviation Road) approaching the junction with Gordon Street.
+Gordon Street was the original route through Naracoorte prior to the construction of the present route which skirts the western edge of the township.

 Riddoch Highway northbound approaching the junction with Penola Rd at Naracoorte.
 Note the use of Padthaway as a focal point instead of somewhere more important such as Bordertown.